 Concentrating Solar Power (CSP) systems use lenses or mirrors as well as tracking systems to focus a large area of sunlight into a small beam.
 The concentrated heat is then used as a heat source for a conventional power plant.
 A wide range of concentrating technologies exists; the most developed are the parabolic trough, the concentrating linear Fresnel reflector, the Sterling dish, and the solar power tower.
 Various techniques are used to track the Sun and focus light.
 In all of these systems a working fluid is heated by the concentrated sunlight, and is then used for power generation or energy storage.

 A solar cell, or photovoltaic cell (PV), is a device that converts light into electric current using the photoelectric effect.
 The first solar cell was constructed by Charles Fritts in the 1880s.
 In 1931, a German engineer, Dr Bruno Lange, developed a photo cell using silver selenide in place of copper oxide.
 Although the prototype selenium cells converted less than 1% of incident light into electricity, both Ernst Werner von Siemens and James Clerk Maxwell recognized the importance of this discovery.
 Following the work of Russell Ohl in the 1940s, researchers Gerald Pearson, Calvin Fuller and Daryl Chapin created the silicon solar cell in 1954.
 These early solar cells cost $286 USD/watt and reached efficiencies of 4.5–6%.
-The National Renewable Energy Lab has a great website which shows a real time status of the solar photovoltaic market in the U.S. since 2000.
+The National Renewable Energy Lab has a great website (the PV Project) which shows a real time status of the solar photovoltaic market in the U.S. since 2000.

 Development of a solar powered car has been an engineering goal since the 1980s.
 The World Solar Challenge is a biannual solar-powered car race, where teams from universities and enterprises compete over 3,021 kilometres (1,877 mi) across central Australia from Darwin to Adelaide.
 In 1987, when it was founded, the winner’s average speed was 67 kilometers per hour (42 mph).
 By 2007, the winner’s average speed had improved to 90.87 kilometers per hour (56.46 mph).
 The North American Solar Challenge and the planned South African Solar Challenge are comparable competitions that reflect an international interest in the engineering and development of solar powered vehicles.